How & where to buy XRP (Ripple) online

-Use our step-by-step guide to learn how and where to buy Ripple on the top 5+ crypto exchanges.
+Use our step-by-step guide to learn how and where to buy XRP on 5+ highly rated crypto platforms.

-Ripple tokens are available on a cryptocurrency exchange, which functions similar to a stock trading platform.
-It takes just a few minutes to buy Ripple this way.
+The safest and easiest way to buy XRP is through a cryptocurrency exchange, which functions similarly to a stock trading platform.
+It takes just a few minutes to buy XRP this way.
 Follow our quick step guide below.

-How to buy XRP instantly in 3 simple steps
+How to buy XRP quickly in 3 steps

 Copy link to section

-To buy Ripple you need a smartphone or a computer and an internet connection.
-It takes 10-15 minutes the first time and you should have some photo ID to hand.
+To get XRP, you need a smartphone or a computer and an internet connection.
+It takes 10-15 minutes the first time, and you should have some photo ID to hand.
 Here’s how to do it.

 Copy link to section